SkyECC’s advantages over other products

 Android is an open source platform.
 This means all code is public, meaning that anyone can alter the OS and the platform is vulnerable to spyware like key logs and other security risks.
 Android is developed by contractor A: a prefabricated house, with basic doors and locks and universal keys to open the door… Not something we’re particular fond of.

 So Samsung thought of a way to add extra security: Knox.
-Some say Knox is developed by the National Security Agency (NSA), and this might be the reason why they approve Knox being used by institutions like governments and financial companies.
 Basically Knox offers the user to create two separate environments on the mobile device, look at it as upstairs and downstairs.
 To go upstairs, you will need the key.
 Downstairs is free accessible.

 Even though Knox might add extra security to an Android phone, it’s a security feature within the existing OS and the user can still use all the features of the original operating system, like Facebook, Twitter but also make phone calls.
 This doesn’t exclude possible malware like key logs on the device.